The Origin and History of Chapati & Roti

 There are hundreds of recipes online, adopted from different cultures and modernised.
 Roti has evolved from being plain and boring to being an exciting side dish.

-Being both easy to make at home and commercially accessible.
-The Chapati has quickly transformed from a bland flatbread to a cuisine delight.
-You can serve it with curries, syrups and even stuff it with your favourite filling.
+Being both easy to make at home and commercially accessible, the chapati has quickly transformed from a bland flatbread to a cuisine delight in different forms such as Akki Roti, Makdi Di Roti and Romali Roti to name but a few.

-Yet, it’s interesting to discover how a flatbread has been rotating around various cultures and countries.
+Yet, it’s interesting to discover how this simple flatbread has made its way around various cultures and countries to reach its popularity from very simple beginnings.

 Laura is a Creative and Professional Writing and Media graduate.
 A huge food enthusiast who is often found with her nose stuck in a book.
 She enjoys video games, cinema and writing.
 Her life motto: “Be a voice, not an echo.”